tblaase/Net_Practice/README.md

 Through which `255.255.255.0` would be a valid mask<br>
 and `255.255.128.128` would **not** be a valid mask.<br>
 <br>
-In order to have the ability to send packages between two IP-addresses they either need to be part of the same subnet or they need to be connected by a router which is part of both subnets.
+In order to have the ability to send packages between two IP-addresses they either need to be part of the same network or they need to be connected by a router which is part of both subnets.

 [back to contents](https://github.com/tblaase/Net_Practice#contents)